boot2podman/machine/README.md

 `367M	boot2podman-fedora.iso`

+The tool will _automatically_ download, optionally with parameter:

+`--virtualbox-boot2podman-url`

 If the above URLs do not work, you can also download the file...

 Then you can use a `file://` URL to choose the ISO image to use.